resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 Yep: the tears have it:

-> Anna gets the error: "Error: Flavor's disk is too small for requested image..."
+> Anna will get the error: "Error: Flavor's disk is too small for requested image..."

 You can't cram a bigger snapshot down into a smaller instance.